How Much Money Do You Need to Be an Angel Investor?

 How much does the average angel investor make?

 There is no definitive answer to this question as it largely depends on the individual investor's portfolio and how much money they are willing to risk.
+Due diligence is crucial for evaluating potential investments to assess the risks and opportunities involved.

 How much equity does an angel investor need?